 The Importance of Community Palliative Care

-The right approach improves the standard of life that patients experience, and often involves a number of different social care and health professionals, alongside loved ones and volunteers.
+The right approach improves the standard of life that residents experience, and often involves a number of different social care and health professionals, alongside loved ones and volunteers.
 This community based approach is one of the most effective ways to allow carers to provide ongoing care to minimise the impact of life threatening illness and offer as much support as possible.

 Additionally, palliative care as a whole is crucial in helping people deal with a range of problems – whether these problems are physical, psychosocial, or associated with life more generally.